dangerdak/blog/_posts/2018-01-24-van-conversion-electrical-system.md

 ## Sizing the system
 This is hard to do!
-I tried making a spreadsheet but I'm not sure how helpful it was, in the end I decided to just listen to general advice/impressions I got from reading around:
+I tried making a spreadsheet but I'm not sure how helpful it was - there's so much guesswork involved.
+In the end I decided to just listen to general advice/impressions I got from reading around:
 - A 100/110ah battery is reasonable/ seems standard for a smallish system
 - 35ah per day would be very modest usage, 120ah per day would be living like you do at home (remember the battery shouldn't be depleted past 50% and you probably want it to last at least a couple days on a charge)